ipilcher/rhsummit/guide.md

   namespace for the OpenStack Platform 12 containers (``/rhosp12``) and the image registry from which the overcloud nodes should pull the images (``172.16.0.1:8787``).
-* ``--tag 12.0-20180309.1`` &mdash; The tag specifies the specific version of the OpenStack Platform images.
+* ``--tag 12.0-20180309.1`` &mdash; The tag specifies the specific version of the OpenStack Platform images to be used.
-* ``--set ceph_namespace=172.16.0.1:8787/ceph`` &mdash;
+* ``--set ceph_namespace=172.16.0.1:8787/ceph`` &mdash; Specifies the namespace and image registry for the Ceph image.

-command that
-was used to generate it when this environment was first deployed, which will enable us to easily regenerate the file when updated container images are released.
-The parameters that were

-The contents of this file (aside from the opening comment) are TripleO parameters, and the names of the parameters are generally self-explanatory;
-the image specified by ``DockerKeystoneImage`` will be used to run Keystone containers and so forth.
-The meaning of the ``...ConfigImage`` parameters may be less obvious.
-These images are used during deployments and updates to run special "one-shot" containers that execute setup and configuration tasks such as generating configuration files, creating and migrating database schema, or populating the Keystone catalog.

-The comment at the beginning of this file conveniently shows the command that was used to generate it when this environment was first deployed, which will enable us to easily regenerate the file when updated container images are released.
-There are several interesting things about this file and the command with which it was generated.

-First, notice the large number of environment files (``--environment-file``) that were specified on the command line.
-These are the same environment files that were later used to deploy the overcloud.
-Passing all of these environment files to the ``openstack overcloud container image prepare`` ensures that the output will include all of the container images required by the deployment.
-(In particular, the Ceph image, ``DockerCephDaemonImage``, is not included by default.)

-Second,

-How does one know what tag to use when generating this file?
+How can one know what value should be used for the ``--tag`` parameter?
 Red Hat OpenStack Platform 12 includes a command that can discover the latest version of an OpenStack container image in the Red Hat Container Catalog.

 ```
 [stack@undercloud ~]$ openstack overcloud container image tag discover \